sambunting/nuxt-docs/docs/listr2/content/en/general-usage/user-input.md

 )
 ```

-## Use an Custom Prompt
+## Use a Custom Prompt

-You can either use a custom prompt out of the npm registry or custom-created one as long as it works with [enquirer](https://www.npmjs.com/package/enquirer), it will work expectedly.
+You can either use a custom prompt out of the npm registry or a custom-created one as long as it works with [enquirer](https://www.npmjs.com/package/enquirer), it will work expectedly.
 Instead of passing in the prompt name use the not-generated class.

 ```typescript
 import Enquirer from 'enquirer'